All Hands on Deck (song): Composition

-"All Hands on Deck" is a crunk&B song which contains elements of West Coast hip hop, grime and late 1990s-early 2000s R&B. It comprises a thick bassline, "club-friendly" beat, thudding synthesizers and a pan flute breakdown.
-Noted to be a shift from more sweet and coy-sounding tracks on Aquarius, Tinashe solicits a snarling technique in her vocal delivery, together with a more upbeat attitude and in contrast with Azalea's braggadocio.
+"All Hands on Deck" is an up-tempo crunk&B and R&B-pop song.
+Billboard wrote that it had a "thick bassline", while MTV noted the "club-friendly beat".
+Billboard said that Tinashe "incorporated pan flutes and thudding synths into her latest R&B-pop single".
+Noted to be a shift from the more sweet and coy-sounding tracks on Aquarius, Tinashe solicits a snarling technique in her vocal delivery, together with a more upbeat attitude and in contrast with Azalea's braggadocio.
 On the promotional remix single, Azalea's rapped verse occurs halfway through the song's duration, at its bridge, with the rapper announcing herself as "Iggs".
 Described as the "sister song" to Aquarius lead single "2 On", "All Hands on Deck" also garnered comparisons to Cassie's "Long Way 2 Go" (2006), Ying Yang Twins' "Whistle While You Twurk" (2000), and the works of DJ Mustard.
 While Azalea's verse was noted to recall her single "Fancy" (2014).

-The song's lyrical content was noted to combine a dance instructional with the subject of caustic post-break-up stunting, namely in the lyric, "Kiss the old me goodbye / She's dead and gone".
-It portrays a scenario of a woman retaining her confidence and embracing her love life after a break-up.
+Pitchfork described the song as starting with "a blithe dance instructional" which "swiftly devolves into caustic post-break-up stunting" signaled by the lyrics, "Kiss the old me goodbye/ She's dead and gone."
+BET wrote that the song shows a woman who "gets her swagger back" after a break-up, and "gets back into the game."
 Iyana Robinson of Vibe viewed the track as a "good-girl-gone-bad anthem," in which Tinashe and Azalea are "bossy and sexed-up".
 The track also discusses rebound dating, manifested in the lyrics, "When you left, you left me with no choice / I'm looking for a boy to fill this empty void".
 While Azalea's verse describes the scenario where a new lover finds interest in her style and prowess, "Every night, a different city, different time zone / All I wanna do is get my shine in / Far as fashion and this rappin', I'm who run it now / Walk-throughs cost a hundred thou/ Yo, I'm Iggy, ow".
 The lyrics were also noted to contain themes of girl power and self empowerment.